mediacloud/newsscribe-ansible/README.md

 ### make test

-Run molecule test (create four node ES cluster)
+Run molecule test (create four node ES cluster using Docker);
-(must be run as root, or maybe a user in the docker group).
+must be run as root, or maybe a user in the docker group.

-The only red output you should see are three WARNING messages for unused test steps at the start, and repeated at the end of the run.
+The only red output you should see are a few WARNING messages at the beginning and end.

 ### es-install.sh